Thursday, October 13, 2016

 These magnetic termite mounds are aligned north to south to minimise the exposure to the sun.

-Access to Florence Falls was closed when we visited so we took our photos from the lookout.
+Access to Florence Falls was closed when we visited, so we took our photos from the lookout.

 Wangi Falls is the most popular because of its easy access.

-Today we visited the Australian Aviation Heritage Centre just down the road from where we are staying in Berrimah.
+Today, we visited the Australian Aviation Heritage Centre just down the road from where we are staying in Berrimah.
+There are some impressive aircraft on display, including a Spitfire, Mirage, F111, several helicopters, and the B52, which dwarfs all the other aircraft.

 On our 2nd last day we visited the Skycity Casino for lunch.
 The casino overlooks Mindil Beach.